 Interestingly, the translators of my beloved New Living Translation, in their attempt to explain difficult concepts in modern language and terms, took the liberty to translate mayim as “water vapor.”
 Normally I like it when they do this sort of thing, especially when it comes to theological terms such as justification, but in this case they did us a disservice.
 (That is why I advise people to read the Bible with a dynamic equivalency translation (NLT) in one hand and a literal rendering, such as the NKJV or NASB, in the other.)
 Mayim means waters or flood, not vapor.

-Almost all translators choose words for raqia (firmament) that are more palatable to our scientific worldview imposed upon us by our culture and education system.
+Almost all translators choose words for raqia (firmament) that are more palatable to our scientific worldview pounded into us by our education system.
 Check it out for yourselves.
 The NASB, ESV, and NET, my “go to” versions for literal renderings, all use the word “expanse,” which communicates nothing of the hard and strong nature of the firmament.
 The KJV and NKJV are faithful to the Hebrew and use the word “firmament” to communicate its solidity and strength.
+This leaves us who have been indoctrinated with the scientific worldview from childhood in a quandary.
+Do we believe the Bible and go with the literal rending or do we accommodate our scientific bias?

 As for me, when I stand before God one day, I would rather he tell me that I took him too literally than have him question why I altered his words.